 - S&P 500 Periodic Reinvestment and Dividend Calculator

-A calculator which also layers in estimates for fees and taxes.
-It allows periodic scheduled additions to an investment.
+A calculator which estimates fees and taxes.
+It allows periodic scheduled additions to investments.

 - S&P 500 Historical Return Calculator

-This calculator works on constant time-frames in the S&P 500 dataset, calculating an ordered set of returns.
+A calculator which works on constant time-frames in the S&P 500 dataset, calculating ordered sets of returns.

 - CAPE Calculator

 Computes the 10-year PE ratio of the S&P 500 index.
-Also lets you change the period of returns to include in the data.
+Also lets you change the period of returns (9-year PE, anyone?).